DinoMalin/ft_ls/README.md

 	-r, --reverse              reverse order while sorting
 	-R, --recursive            list subdirectories recursively
 	-t                         sort by time, newest first
+	-u                         with -lt: sort by, and show, access time;
+                               with -l: show access time and sort by name;
-	-U                         do not sort; list entries in directory order --help     display this help and exit
+	                           otherwise: sort by access time, newest first -U                         do not sort; list entries in directory order --help     display this help and exit